Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Introduction

 Despite their promise, existing approaches share several fundamental limitations: (1) they often depend on implicit cultural assumptions that are weakly grounded in empirical value distributions, making outputs brittle and sensitive to prompting choices; (2) even with external evidence, cultural values are frequently treated as independent signals, missing structural relationships and cross-topic dependencies; (3) aggregation and multi-agent methods can boost robustness and diversity but using multiple agents without concrete value structure or grounding often reduces interpretability, offering limited visibility into why specific viewpoints emerge.

 To address these issues, we propose \textbf{OG-MAR}, an ontology-driven cultural reasoning framework that integrates structured value knowledge, demographic grounding, and multi-agent simulation.
-We use the World Values Survey (WVS) \cite{zhao2024worldvaluesbench} as an empirically grounded retrieval corpus capturing diverse value distributions across regions.
+We specifically use the World Values Survey (WVS) \cite{zhao2024worldvaluesbench} as an empirically grounded retrieval corpus capturing diverse value distributions across regions.
 Raw survey responses are converted into topic-aware value summaries, and a global cultural ontology is built using expert-designed Competency Questions (CQs) \cite{gruninger1995methodology, gruninger1995role}, region-stratified LLM reasoning, and human-guided consolidation.
 At inference time, we retrieve ontology-consistent value structures and demographically similar individuals, instantiate value-persona agents for culturally grounded reasoning, and synthesize their outputs via a principled judgment mechanism.

-We evaluate our framework on six regional benchmarks from major social surveys spanning Asia, Europe, Africa, North America, Latin America, and India.
+We evaluate our framework on six regional benchmarks from major social surveys spanning East Asia, South Asia, Europe, North America, Latin America, and Africa.
 Results show consistent gains in cultural alignment, robustness across question types, and interpretability of reasoning traces.
 Quantitative analyses and qualitative case studies further indicate that ontology-guided multi-agent simulation offers a scalable and reliable path to culturally aligned LLM inference.